angrave/Moodle-mbz-to-excel/README.md

 MBZ-XML-TO-EXCEL

 This software was original developed by Lawrence Angrave.
 First pubished version May 22, 2019.
-This is version 0.0003 (July 8, 2019)
+This readme discusses version 0.0003 and 0.0004(July 8, 2019)

 Licensed under the NCSA Open source license Copyright (c) 2019 Lawrence Angrave, All rights reserved.